ajimenezjulio/P1_Finding_Lane_Lines/README.md

 This project uses an approach based on image processing, it uses Python as the main language and OpenCV as complementary framework for image analysis and processing.

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
 ---

 ### 1. Approach